Kingdom of Württemberg: Charles I

-In July 1864, Charles I (1823–1891; succeeded: 1864) succeeded his father William as king and almost at once had to face considerable difficulties.
+In July 1864, Charles I (1823–1891) succeeded his father William as king and almost at once had to face considerable difficulties.
 In the competition between Austria and Prussia for supremacy in Germany, William had consistently taken the Austrian side and the new king continued this policy.
 In 1866, Württemberg took up arms on behalf of Austria in the Austro-Prussian War, but three weeks after the Battle of Königgrätz (3 July 1866), the allies suffered a comprehensive defeat at the Battle of Tauberbischofsheim.
 The Prussians occupied northern Württemberg and negotiated a peace in August 1866.
 Württemberg paid an indemnity of 8,000,000 gulden, and concluded a secret offensive and defensive treaty with its conqueror.
 Württemberg was a party to the 1864 Geneva Convention and the St Petersburg Declaration of 1868.

 The end of the struggle against Prussia allowed a renewal of democratic agitation in Württemberg, but this had achieved no tangible results when the war broke out in 1870.
 Although Württemberg had continued to be antagonistic to Prussia, the kingdom shared in the national enthusiasm that swept over Germany.
-Württemberger troops played a creditable part in the Battle of Wörth and in other operations of the war.
+The Army of Württemberg played a creditable part in the Battle of Wörth and in other operations of the war.

 In 1871, Württemberg became a member of the new German Empire, but retained control of its own post office, telegraphs, and railways.
-It also had certain special privileges with regard to taxation and the army.
+It also had certain special privileges with regard to taxation and maintained its army autonomously within the Imperial German Army.
 For the next 10 years, Württemberg enthusiastically supported the new order.
 Many important reforms ensued, especially in the area of finance, but a proposal to unify the railway system with that of the rest of Germany failed.
 After reductions in taxation in 1889, changes to the constitution were considered.
 Charles wished to strengthen the conservative element in the chambers, but the laws of 1874, 1876, and 1879 effected only a slight amount of change.